-7Because we only have one trial per child, we opted for the Bayesian model on the aggregated data in this case (instead of a hierarchical-Bayesian model over individual data).
+7 Because we have only one trial per child, we opted for the Bayesian model on the aggregated data in this case (instead of a hierarchical-Bayesian model over individual data).
 This assumes that individual variability is consistent with a multinomial distribution.